Jan-Marvin/SevenSegmentSR/README.md

 # ShiftRegister 74HC595 Arduino Library

+Added a way to control a seven segment display.
+This is mainly for my purpose.

 This library simplifies the usage of shift registers.
 For instance, it allows to set pins of the shift register just like normal Arduino pins:
 ```
 sr.set(1, HIGH)